DavidVentura/blog/blog/raw/option-rom/POST.md

 Image 'FS0:\OptionRom.rom' load result: Success
 ```

-This confirms that the toolchain is working, and we can now start the real implementation of the driver
+This confirms that the toolchain is working, and we can now start the real implementation of the driver, let's jump into how UEFI drivers interact with the system.

 ## Driver model

 UEFI drivers are expected[^1] to follow the driver model which provides a [standardized](https://uefi.org/specs/UEFI/2.10/11_Protocols_UEFI_Driver_Model.html) way to initialize hardware during the boot process.
-These drivers are only really _required_ to implement the Driver Binding protocol, which handles the attachment and detachment of drivers to devices by implementing `Supported()`, `Start()`, and `Stop()`.
+These drivers are only really _required_ to implement the Driver Binding protocol, which handles the attachment and detachment of drivers to devices by requiring three functions:

+* `Supported()`: Check whether the driver supports a particular device, usually by checking Vendor/Device IDs and/or device class.
+Must undo any changes it applies to the device before returning.
+* `Start()`: Initialize the device, allocate resources, install [protocols](https://uefi.org/specs/UEFI/2.10/02_Overview.html#protocols), etc. Must store the original state of the device.
+* `Stop()`: Free all allocated resources & restore the device to its original state.

 First, UEFI scans the PCI bus for all present devices, registering each Option ROM as a driver.

 Once all Option ROMs are registered, UEFI calls the `Supported` function on each driver, _for every PCI device_.
-This function checks whether the driver supports the specific device, if so, UEFI proceeds with initializing the device by calling the driver's `Start` function, to initialize the hardware, allocate resources & setting up [protocols](https://uefi.org/specs/UEFI/2.10/02_Overview.html#protocols).
+When `Supported` returns `true`, UEFI proceeds with initializing the device by calling the driver's `Start` function.

 In a diagram, something like this:

 <img src="/images/optionrom/boot-process.svg" style="margin: 0px auto; width: 100%; max-width: 17rem" />

 The goal of drivers is to install [protocols](https://uefi.org/specs/UEFI/2.10/02_Overview.html#protocols) on their respective device's handle.
 These protocols abstract away the hardware, into higher level operations that the device supports.

+## A real driver

+The goal of a graphics driver is to abstract away the specific PCI commands needed to interact with the device, and provide a more convenient interface, such as a linear framebuffer.

 In our case, we want to get a handle to our device via the [Pci I/O protocol](https://uefi.org/specs/UEFI/2.10/14_Protocols_PCI_Bus_Support.html#efi-pci-io-protocol) on top of which we want to install [Graphics Output Protocol](https://uefi.org/specs/UEFI/2.10/12_Protocols_Console_Support.html#efi-graphics-output-protocol).